Ravers Attracted by Lawless Romsey Beach Police No-Go Area

 Police Inspector Poppitt observed his sergeant’s performance, but did not introduce himself, or make his presence known to the meeting as a whole.
 Lynda Kilkelly, the Cambridge City Council officer responsible for the council’s efforts to play at policing, arrived at the meeting 35 minutes late and missed almost the entire exchange, she didn’t identify or introduce herself either.

-One response to “Ravers Attracted by Lawless Romsey Beach Police No-Go Area”
+2 responses to “Ravers Attracted by Lawless Romsey Beach Police No-Go Area”

 1. The Cambridge News has published an article on this: Danger as hundreds flock to cool off and party in quarry lakes.
 They report loud music going on for 8 hours and hundreds of people being at the lakes on a daily basis.